lmame/Sample-Library-Public/README.md

 * Custom Java commands delivered as examples,

+Tips & tricks
+* How to pass custom objects in a process and access its properties (list of strings, object, list of objects)

 # Installation (using the zip file):
 You can Just deploy the file "com.example.samplelibrary-1.0-SNAPSHOT.zip" on your development environment. https://docs.bmc.com/docs/innovationsuite/cloud/importing-the-export-packages-to-deploy-tailoring-changes-of-applications-747679337.html